 The Camerata has collaborated with Yale Schola Cantorum, Yale Glee Club, Yale Philharmonia, Yale Symphony, Yale Band, Yale Chamber Players, Yale Collegium Musicum, the New Haven Chorale, and the symphony orchestras of Hartford, New Haven, and Norwalk.
 The ensemble has also performed for Yale Music Spectrum and New Music New Haven.
 The chamber chorus of the Camerata is a subset of the larger chorus and performs more specialized repertoire.

 The Camerata has been heard on Connecticut Public Radio and national broadcasts of National Public Radio’s program Performance Today.
 Guest conductors have included Marin Alsop, Simon Carrington, Matthew Halls, David Hill, Nicholas McGegan, Erwin Ortner, Stefan Parkman, Grete Pedersen, Krzysztof Penderecki, Helmuth Rilling, Jaap Schröder, Robert Shaw, and Dale Warland.

-With the Institute of Sacred Music, the Camerata has commissioned and premiered works of Martin Bresnick, Daniel Kellogg, Stephen Paulus, Daniel Pinkham, Ellen Taaffe Zwilich, Robert Kyr, and Tawnie Olson, among others.
-The chorus has sung first performances of works by many composers, including Kathryn Alexander, Aaron Jay Kernis, and Francine Trester, and regularly programs student works.
+The Institute of Sacred Music has commissioned works for Camerata by Martin Bresnick, Daniel Kellogg, Aaron J. Kernis, Robert Kyr, Tawnie Olson, Stephen Paulus, Daniel Pinkham, Robert Sirota, Julia Wolfe, and Ellen Taaffe Zwilich, among others.
+The chorus has sung premiere performances of works by many other composers, including Kathryn Alexander and Francine Trester.